 Typically, an emotional support animal is prescribed to an individual with a disability by a health care or mental health professional and is an integral part of a person's treatment process.
 Individuals living in College housing will be permitted to have no more than one service or support animal.
-The Access and Learning Accommodations office manages requests related to a support animal within the student's College housing assignment.
-Requests made by faculty or staff residing in housing should be directed to the Housing Department and Human Resources office
+The Disability Office manages requests related to a support animal within the student's College housing assignment.
+Requests made by faculty or staff residing in housing should be directed to the Housing Department and Human Resource Office.